 A bladder infection is a specific type of urinary tract infection (UTI).
 Both infections share similar symptoms:

 Bladder infections occur when bacteria enter your urinary tract.
 If you get bacteria from your colon into your urethra (for example, due to back-to-front wiping), you may contract a bladder infection.
 Women are at greater risk of contracting both bladder infections and UTIs due to having shorter urethras.

-Bladder infections and UTIs are common and they won’t clear up on their own without medication.
-Schedule a ZOOM+Care visit if you’re experiencing any bladder infection symptoms and a doctor will figure out what’s going on.
+Bladder infections and UTIs are common, and they won’t clear up on their own without medication.
+Schedule a ZOOM+Care visit if you’re experiencing any bladder infection symptoms, and a doctor will figure out what’s going on.

 Certain medical conditions increase your risk of infection, including an enlarged prostate, a narrow urethra, and diabetes.

 In men, age can be a factor.
-Over time the prostate gets bigger, which slows the flow of urine and increases risk of bladder infection.
+Over time the prostate gets bigger, which slows the flow of urine and increases the risk of bladder infection.

 Consider these tips to help prevent bladder infections: